metastudio/chef-rails/README.md

 This option can be used if you need to protect the website using HTTP Basic Auth.
 Simply remove it if you don't need it.

+## Passwordless deploys

+If you'd like to do passwordless deploys (using SSH public keys), you may wish to add public keys of users which should have such ability to the ```data_bags/authorized_keys/``` folder.

 ## Usage

 ```bash